ERS-HCL/to-do-list-angular/README.md

   <list [userList]="lists" (mylist)="getList($event)"></list>

-  userList is the input for to-do-list of type List
+  userList is the input for to-do-list of type List.

+  export interface List {
+  id: number;
+  desc: string;
+  status: boolean;
+}

   lists is an array of objects what user will give.